 Aboriginal Family Violence Legal Service

 The Aboriginal Family Violence Legal Service is a program of Djirra.
-Our legal team is committed to providing clients with both legal and non-legal support.
-We have a positive, professional and non-judgmental approach to our work.
-Check our Conflict of Interest factsheet.
+Our legal team helps Aboriginal and Torres Strait Islander people with both legal and non-legal support.
+We are client led and have a positive, professional and non-judgmental approach to our work.

 How we can assist you

-Djirra’s Aboriginal Family Violence Legal Service is dedicated to supporting Aboriginal people who are experiencing or have experienced family violence (women and men).
+Djirra’s Aboriginal Family Violence Legal Service works with Aboriginal people who are experiencing or have experienced family violence.
 We also assist non-Aboriginal people experiencing family violence who are parents of Aboriginal children.

 - Intervention Orders